emilianavt/VSeeFaceManual/spout.md

 StreamLabs does [not](https://github.com/Off-World-Live/obs-spout2-plugin/issues/37) support the Spout2 OBS plugin, so because of that and various other reasons, including lower system load, I recommend switching to [OBS](https://obsproject.com/).
 OBS has a function to import already set up scenes from StreamLabs, so switching should be rather easy.

+## Why use Spout2 to capture VSeeFace?

+The main reason to use Spout2 for capturing VSeeFace is capture it without any menus or other UI elements showing up.
+It can also be more reliable than using a game capture.
+The performance is about the same as capturing with a game capture, but it is much better than that of the virtual camera which was previously the only way to capture VSeeFace without any menus showing up.
+Another issue with the virtual camera, which does not exist with Spout2, is that it is limited to a resolution of 1280x720 and will stretch or squish the image if the window's aspect ratio does not match it.

 ## PrprLive plugin conflict

 Reportedly the α-Channel OBS plugin provided by PrprLive can cause a conflict with the Spout2 OBS plugin.
 As there is no uninstallation option, if you have this plugin installed, you may have to manually remove `prpr-library.dll` from the OBS plugins folder, before the `Spout2 Capture` shows up in OBS.
 You should also be able to capture PrprLive with the Spout2 plugin after this.